wixplosives/stylable.io/docs/guides/handbook/namespace.md

 For example:

 - To style a third-party component that is using pre-determined global class names
-- To expose a persistent, globally namespaced, API for non-Stylable consumers that are using our project
+- To expose a persistent, globally namespaced API for non-Stylable consumers that are using our project

 ### Disable in selector